What is a participating life insurance policy?

 Because of the potential for annual investment earnings, participating life insurance is significantly more expensive than term life insurance and standard whole life insurance.
 In some cases, participating life insurance policyholders can save money in the long term (via dividends and cash value), though again, this is not guaranteed.

 As a form of whole life insurance, participating life insurance has fixed premiums, meaning that you pay a fixed rate over the course of your entire policy.
-In general, whole life insurance has higher premiums than term life insurance because policies are in place for life and must therefore account for the added risk of ageing and health issues.
+In general, whole life insurance has higher premiums than term life insurance because policies lifetime coverage and must therefore account for the added risk of ageing and health issues.
 The higher cost of participating life insurance makes it well suited for those seeking estate planning solutions in addition to standard life insurance.

 What are the different types of participating life insurance policies?

-Participating life insurance policyholders have a few options when it comes to how their dividends are issued.
-Before we take a closer look at the various alternatives, however, it is important to understand how the dividends are calculated.
+Participating life insurance policyholders have a few options when it comes to how their dividends are issued in their life insurance plan.
+Before we take a closer look at these dividend options it is important to understand how the dividends are calculated.

-Paid-up additions: With paid-up additions, policyholders can put their dividends towards purchasing extra insurance which is added onto their existing policy.
+With paid-up additions, policyholders can put their dividends towards purchasing additional coverages which are added to their existing policy.
 This is a good option for those who want to increase their insurance coverage as well as future dividends.
 It is also a reliable way to increase your policy’s non-guaranteed cash value.
+This is also sometimes referred to as additional paid-up insurance.

-On deposit/Cash accumulation: In this scenario, the life insurance company simply puts any dividends into an interest-earning account—not unlike a savings account.
-The interest rate is set every year by the insurance provider and policyholders can access their dividends whenever needed.
+In this scenario, the life insurance company simply puts any dividends into an interest-earning account—not unlike a savings account.
+The interest rate is set on an annual basis by the insurance provider and policyholders can access their dividends whenever needed.

 When looking at the spectrum of life insurance policy options, there are a number of benefits to participating policies.
-Still, this doesn’t mean they are the right option for everyone.
+Still, this doesn’t mean they are the right option for everyone’s life insurance plan.
 When deciding between participating and non-participating policies there are two main factors to look at: cost and risk.

 In terms of cost, we’ve already established that participating policies have higher premiums than straight whole life policies and significantly higher premiums than term life insurance.
 For those simply seeking to provide a death benefit to their dependents or loved ones with minimal payments, term life insurance is probably the best route.
 On the other hand, for those looking for an ongoing investment option with fixed premiums and the potential for dividends, participating policies are a good option.